On-line Papers / Journal

 This is what makes the installation Flowers of War at The Shrine of Remembrance in Melbourne so powerful.
 First exhibited in Christchurch, New Zealand ,then at the Royal West of England Academy in Bristol UK, it is now housed in the undercroft of the vast shrine in Australia.
 In a subterranean space the impact of the four metre high wreath is extraordinary.
 Lit from above with deep cast shadows, 400 enamel leaves, flowers and petals are woven into the steel matrix of a huge circular wreath.
 Upon close inspection many of the leaves, the poppies and cornflowers are strewn with words, telegrams and letters from distant wars.
 Here are the private testimonies of Diggers and Kiwis, Tommies and Poilus delicately inscribed on aluminium, tin and copper.

-was conceived and created by three academic-practitioners.
+Flowers of War was conceived and created by three academic-practitioners.
 Enameller Kirsten Haydon and designer Neal Haslam who both work at RMIT University in Melbourne.
 Elizabeth Turrell, artist and curator works in Bristol, UK.

 Working collaboratively over several years,their common interest in family memory, military conflict and commemoration has resulted in a series of enamelled floral emblems of remembrance, inspired by flowers, plants, seeds, found on battlefields and at home.
 As a collaboration between academics from New Zealand, UK, and Australia, it echoes the trans-global exchange of seeds, soil and plants that took place after the First World War, when veterans and relatives of the dead brought home seedlings and small plants so that a little corner of some foreign field grew both ‘here’ but also ‘over there’.
-The statuesque tree that marked
+The statuesque tree that marked Lone Pine in Gallipoli yielded cones and seeds that found their way to parks and reserves all over Australia.
+There they were carefully nurtured by gardeners and brought back to life, nourished into saplings and over time into young trees.
+Over the decades the arboreal offspring has found their way back to the original battlefields, back to the memory-scapes of war, in a vast temporal and spatial cycle of active remembering (Gough 1996).

 Flowers, like trees, have many properties: they are a palliative for melancholy; they offer a congenial environment for solitary contemplation, even more so in funerary settings (Coffin 1994, 17).
 Gardens and flowers are emblematic of the course of human life.
 Like people, flowers and gardens grow, mature, age and die.
 Yet the gardener has the skill to nurture and keep plants alive.
-A well-tended garden can act as a symbolic safeguard against disorder and the randomness that death often brings (
+A well-tended garden can act as a symbolic safeguard against disorder and the randomness that death often brings (Francis, Neophytou, and Kellagar 1999, 122).

 The designers of gardens recognize the connections between the individual, the community, and greater causes whether religious, aesthetic, or political.
-As a manner of theatrical or ‘dramaturgical’ space, the staged setting of the cemetery-garden can represent both physical vulnerability and transience, suggesting both decay and renewal
+As a manner of theatrical or ‘dramaturgical’ space, the staged setting of the cemetery-garden can represent both physical vulnerability and transience, suggesting both decay and renewal (Dixon Hunt 2001, 20–22).
+Perhaps this cycle is at its most intense when related to the death of the young in warfare.
+Indeed, those who design and orchestrate the ‘memoryscapes’ surrounding military memorials pay especial attention to this cycle.

 The parkland around Melbourne’s Shrine of Remembrance is a precise arrangement of trees and shrubs, each identified with military units, campaigns and individuals.
 It is not that nature frames the monuments, rather that the choreographed landscape is the monument, a living and changing memorial, which helps contextualise and caption the memorial building (Mosser and Nys 1994).
 These garden-memorials help draw poignant analogies between human existence, the fragility of nature and the consolation of cyclic regeneration (Miller 1993).
 A well-tended garden is a symbolic ‘bulwark’ against atrophy and decay.
 Indeed, a skilled gardener can appear to postpone, even eradicate, death by judicious and diligent plant management (Francis, Neophytou, and Kellagar 1999, 122).
 An unkempt lawn is an indication of slovenly habits, of indifference, a lack of care.
-A well maintained flowerbed, a finely manicured lawn, can soften the edges of loss and grief
+A well maintained flowerbed, a finely manicured lawn, can soften the edges of loss and grief (Hallam and Hockey 2001, 133).

 This explains the decision after the Great War to create the garden cemeteries that traverse the Western Front like the beads on a rosary.
-The Imperial War Graves Commission took over the task of remembering the dead across those theatres of war where British, Australian, Canadian, New Zealand, South African and Empire soldiers died
+The Imperial War Graves Commission took over the task of remembering the dead across those theatres of war where British, Australian, Canadian, New Zealand, South African and Empire soldiers died (Gough 2018).

 The scale of the task facing the Commission was immense: its achievements equally so.
 By 1921 architects and gardeners had established over a thousand permanent cemetery sites in France and Belgium, with some 200 acres of lawn, seventy-five miles of flower border and over fifteen miles of hedge.
 On other theatres of war – the Dardanelles and Macedonia -the horticultural and architectural effort was no less heroic.
 In 1915 a scheme set out to plant home-grown maple seeds on Canadian graves; that same year the Australian wattle was planted on graves in Gallipoli.
 In 1929 on the Melbourne pilgrimage to Turkey 48 women and 38 men carried with them 1000s of sprigs of artificial wattle purchased and given by bereaved relatives unable to undertake the long voyage.
 The sprigs were laid on the graves enabling the absent mourners to participate vicariously through powerful floral emblems.
 Similarly, cuttings of Olearia and Veronica traversii were brought across from New Zealand.